-Cash and trade and other receivables - The carrying amounts of cash and trade and other receivables approximate fair values due to relatively short-term maturities.
+Cash - The carrying amounts of cash approximate fair values due to relatively short-term maturities.

 Advances to affiliates - The fair value of advances to affiliates is not reasonably determined due to the unpredictable timing of future cash flows.

 The carrying value of AFS financial assets approximates their fair value as they are valued at market to market based on published quoted price.